crawl3r/LeakyTap/README.md

 This tool just tries to help automate that by allowing a user to pipe a list of URLs in via stdin and spitting out any results.

+Any issues, let me know!
+I plan to extend the source code it can identify, so if there are specific requests please let me know.

+### Thanks

+Big thanks to Hakluke, I used Hakrawler's (https://github.com/hakluke/hakrawler) concurrency and picked at the concurrency/goroutine code to patch mine.

 ## Installing
 ```
 go get github.com/crawl3r/LeakyTap